Dogcow

 The dogcow, named Clarus, is a bitmapped image designed by Apple for the demonstration of page layout in the classic Mac OS.
-The sound it makes is "Moof!", a portmanteau of "moo" and "woof".
+The sound it makes is "Moof!", a blend of "moo" and "woof".
 Clarus became the archetype of surrealistic humor in the corporate culture of the original Macintosh group, particularly as the mascot of Apple’s Developer Technical Support as officially documented in Technote #31.